Carsten-Ke/sequence-fairies/README.md

 - libbz2

-You will also need the BioSeqDataLib (https://zivgitlab.uni-muenster.de/domain-world/BioSeqDataLib), but this one can simply be acquired using the git submodule system when running cmake.
+You will also need the BioSeqDataLib (https://zivgitlab.uni-muenster.de/domain-world/BioSeqDataLib), but this will be downloaded automatically when you run cmake

 Download
 --------